-The constitution and law prohibit such practices, and the armed forces and police generally respected these prohibitions.
+The constitution and law prohibit such practices, and there were no reports that government authorities employed them.

 Prison and Detention Center Conditions

 Prison conditions varied widely.
 In the makeshift detention facilities for pretrial detainees, conditions were harsh and life threatening.